Convert a PSD to CSS

 CSS classes in your PSD are applied directly to your Photoshop layer elements regardless of the layer type.
 This allows you to create global PSD to CSS styles that you can apply to any element in your HTML output.

-Your ${css|styles} folder will contain all the custom CSS class styles to reuse in your document.
+folder will contain all the custom CSS class styles to reuse in your document.
 All elements added to this folder will render as a CSS class in the output using the element name, styles and effects.

-IMPORTANT: You can create very advanced CSS styles with Export Kit but it takes a full understanding of CSS or you can easily override a previous class (similar to real life).
+IMPORTANT: You can create very advanced CSS styles with Export Kit but it takes a full understanding of CSS or you can easily override a previous class (similar to real life

 Normal Usage

-CSS is compiled in order – last in, last out.
-This means that you MUST add your custom styles at the TOP of your PSD document, otherwise the layer elements will maintain their layer effects/styles without change.
+of your PSD document, otherwise the layer elements will maintain their layer effects/styles without change.
 This includes responsive designs, keep your CSS Styles at the very top of your layers.

 Advanced Usage with Responsive

 You can further target specific styles to map only to an individual target screen by placing your CSS Styles folder inside the screen.
-Note that your global styles will likely OVERRIDE your screen styles if they are placed at the “top“.
+Note that your global styles will likely OVERRIDE

 Learn more about Creating Responsive Target Screens.